MajedAbuSharar/WROfiles/README.md

 discussing about rules and the work , but in the second week , each member had it's own curcumstances to deal with and we got delayed for a week , but we managed to make up for lost time .

-a week later , we started programming each part of the robot to make sure that everything was fine , all the parts were working great , except for the color sensor which was an absolute nightmare , it took us three days and evantually it burned so we stoped using it and replaced it with the ultrasonics .
+A week later , we started programming each part of the robot to make sure that everything was fine , all the parts were working great , except for the color sensor which was an absolute nightmare , it took us three days and evantually it burned so we stoped using it and replaced it with the ultrasonics .

-then some other events came in the way , like 'Eid al-adha' so we got delayed once again .
+Then some other events came in the way , like 'Eid al-adha' so we got delayed once again .

-thankfully , our team was strong and we easelly made up for lost time .
+Thankfully , our team was strong and we easelly made up for lost time .

-after we finished programming ,  the only thing left was to design the robot itself , we started thinking about building it from scratch , but we had no time , so we bought an RC car module and started placing the material .
+After we finished programming ,  the only thing left was to design the robot itself , we started thinking about building it from scratch , but we had no time , so we bought an RC car module and started placing the material .

-the diagram was simple every thing was moving perfectly , until one of the motors burned , we had to check that nothing else was damaged , but thankfully , nothing was damaged , and we spent the rist of the day fixing it ...
+The diagram was simple every thing was moving perfectly , until one of the motors burned , we had to check that nothing else was damaged , but thankfully , nothing was damaged , and we spent the rist of the day fixing it ...

-some other problems we had in the way is , how are we gonna power up the raspberry pi ? , well we found that we need a power bank with 5v and
+Some other problems we had in the way is , how are we gonna power up the raspberry pi ? , well we found that we need a power bank with 5v and
-3A minimum to start the raspberry pi ,
+3A minimum to start the raspberry pi , it was a very hard task to find one , but we found one in the end .

+overall , despite the hard times we've been through , our team had fun and enjoyed every single moment together .